klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/governance.md

 caver.rpc.governance.getStakingInfo([blockNumberOrTag])
 ```

-Returns staking information at a specific block.
+Returns the staking information at a specific block.

 **Parameters**